 1. Wipeable Cork Place Mats

 When I purchased my first home, I received wipeable placemats.
 When I had young children, these were the placemats I reached for repeatedly because they easily wiped off without running them through a washing machine.
-Their durability was so wonderful that I still use them and have purchased other similar placemats as well.
+Their durability was so wonderful that I still use them and have also purchased other similar placemats.
 They are affordable and can be purchased online or at Home Goods and other discount stores.